reslp/reproducibility-workshop/day-2/exercise-2-docker-intro.rst

 .. code-block:: bash

-    (host) $ docker start -ia 36f65c44b177 #make sure you adjust the container ID to something in your list
+    #make sure you adjust the container ID to point to
+    # a ubuntu:18.04 container that ran "/bin/bash"
+    (host) $ docker start -ia 22c3563c46a5

 Docker conveniently names each container with a random but more humanly readable name which can be used instead of the complicated container ID.
 The above command is thus equivalent with: